SEVIES

 "... medicine, law, business, engineering, these are noble pursuits and necessary to sustain life.
 But poetry, beauty, romance, love, these are what we stay alive for." ― John Keating (Dead Poet's Society)

 There are THREE large-scale collaborative projects planned for this FALL: Project 13 which focuses on self-discovery and unique teenage experiences, Project ROADS, which is a thematic history project based on the idea of Silk Roads, and Project CAROL, a script-to-stage project that includes service learning goals.
-We also have THREE projects planned for this SPRING.
-Project PRISONS, which asks several core questions about incarceration and is based on critical thinking, Project DPS with poetry and creative writing at its core, and Project HOPE which focuses on immigration and diversity in the United States.
+We also have FOUR projects planned for this SPRING.
+Project PRISONS, which asks several core questions about incarceration and is based on critical thinking, Project DPS with poetry and creative writing at its core, Project HOPE which focuses on immigration and diversity in the United States, and Project MAYA which is about the past, people and future of Mayas in Central America and beyond.
 Each project has a PBL page with more information for students, families, educators, and community members.
 They also have associated field trips, and optional family trips on weekends.

 August/September: Project 13